 National Trust Main Street Center Four Point Approach™

-Organization establishes consensus and cooperation by building partnerships among the various groups that have a stake in the commercial district.
+Organization establishes consensus and cooperation by building partnerships among the various groups that have a stake in the community.
 By getting everyone working toward the same goal, a Main Street program can provide effective, ongoing management and support for the downtown or neighborhood business district.
 Through volunteer recruitment and collaboration with partners representing a broad cross section of the community, a program can incorporate a wide range of perspectives into its efforts.
 A governing board of directors and standing committees make up the fundamental organizational structure of volunteer-driven revitalization programs.
-Volunteers are coordinated and supported by a paid program director.
+Volunteers are often coordinated and supported by a paid program director; for Affiliate communities that may not have paid staff, coordination efforts may be led by a mayor or council member, planning director or a leader within the local Chamber or economic development organization.
+Active participation of, and coordination with local elected officials and municipal staff is a must.
 This structure not only divides the workload and clearly delineates responsibilities, but also builds consensus and cooperation among the various community members.

-Promotion takes many forms, but the goal is to create a positive image that will rekindle community pride and improve consumer and investor confidence in the commercial district.
+Promotion takes many forms, but the goal is to create a positive image that will rekindle community pride and improve consumer and investor confidence in the commercial district and beyond.
 Advertising, retail promotions, special events, and marketing campaigns help sell the image and promise of Main Street to the community and surrounding region.
-Promotions communicate your commercial district's unique characteristics, business establishments, and activities to shoppers, investors, potential business and property owners, and visitors.
+Promotions communicate the unique characteristics, amenities, business establishments and activities your community has to shoppers, investors, potential business and property owners, and visitors.

-Design means getting Main Street into top physical shape and creating an inviting environment for shoppers, workers, and visitors.
-It takes advantage of the visual opportunities inherent in a commercial district by directing attention to all of its physical elements: public and private buildings, storefronts, signs, public spaces, parking areas, street furniture, public art, landscaping, merchandising, window displays, and promotional materials.
-An appealing atmosphere, created through attention to all of these visual elements, conveys a positive message about the commercial district and what it has to offer.
-Design activities also include instilling good maintenance practices in the commercial district, enhancing the district's physical appearance through the rehabilitation of historic buildings, encouraging appropriate new construction, developing sensitive design management systems, educating business and property owners about design quality, and long-term planning.
+Design means getting Main Street into top physical shape and creating an inviting environment for residents and visitors alike.
+It takes advantage of the visual opportunities inherent in a community by directing attention to all of its physical elements: architectural form and function of both public and private buildings, storefronts, signage, public spaces, parking, street furniture, public art, landscaping, merchandising and promotional materials.
+An appealing atmosphere, created through attention to all of these visual elements, conveys a positive message about the community and what it has to offer.
+Design activities also include instilling good maintenance practices, enhancing a community’s physical appearance through the rehabilitation of historic buildings, encouraging appropriate new construction, developing sensitive design management systems, educating business and property owners about design quality, and long-term planning.